Azure/azure-sdk-for-python/doc/sphinx/mgmt_preview_quickstart.rst

 Managing Resources
 ------------------

-Now that we are authenticated, we can use our management client to make API calls.
-Let's create a resource group and demonstrate management client's usage
+Now that we are authenticated, we can use the Resource client (azure.mgmt.resource.ResourceManagementClient) we have created to perform operations on Resource Group.
+In this example, we will show to manage Resource Groups.

 **Create a resource group**